Maithu-2001/American-Bank-Dashboard/README.md

 2. Open it in **Power BI Desktop**
 3. Connect to your data source (if needed)
 4. Explore insights through interactive visuals
+### **Conclusion**

+The **American Bank Dashboard** in Power BI provides a **comprehensive financial and operational analysis** of the bank's key performance indicators.
+With interactive visuals, users can **track revenue, expenses, customer behavior, loan performance, and risk assessment** efficiently.

+This dashboard enables **data-driven decision-making** by offering deep insights into banking operations, helping stakeholders identify trends, optimize strategies, and enhance overall financial performance.

+By leveraging **Power BI’s capabilities**, the dashboard ensures **real-time insights**, **better risk management**, and **improved business intelligence** for American Bank.